ahmedyoussfi/SHMEAS/README.md

 # SHMEAS
 Smart Health Monitoring and Emergency Alert System using ATtiny, LMB280 (as a physical prototype used ESP32+DHT22), IoT platforms, and mobile notifications.

+This is a solution based on the Internet of Things and artificial intelligence that provides continuous monitoring of an individual's health.
+It relies on a smartwatch, a smartphone, and, if necessary, an implantable capsule that collects data such as heart rate, temperature, activity, and location.
+This information is analyzed by an AI module capable of detecting anomalies while reducing false alarms by adapting to the user's usual profile.
+In the event of a suspicious situation, the system first sends a confirmation notification to the user; if there is no response, it automatically alerts trusted contacts and can contact emergency services.
+This system does not perform medical diagnoses, but it aims to improve prevention, enhance personal safety, and reduce response times in emergencies.